-You can happily use WinZIP or StuffIT to compress your files, but never compress images using LZW compression or JPEG encoding.
+You can happily use WinZIP or StuffIT to compress your files, but never compress images using LZW compression.
 Doing so has been known to cause problems and may result in your file not printing at all.

-Be careful with overprint settings (especially in Quark).
-If you set objects to overprint, they will not 'knock-out' the background, and will look very different to what you see on screen or proof (see page 22).
-Black text generally defaults to overprint, (as does the 100% black swatch in some applications).
-This is usually OK.
-Please refer to your application manual for more details.
+Be careful with overprint settings (especially in

+Quark).
+If you set objects to overprint, they will

+not 'knock-out' the background, and will look

+very different from what you see on screen